50 Latest Uk IELTS Topics

 the charts below show that UK graduate and postgraduate studrents who did not go into full-time work did after leaving collage in 2008 summerise the information by selecting and reporting the main features, and make comparisons where relevant.

-The chart below gives information about the journeys to school by children aged 11 to 16 in the UK in a year.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The chart below shows the percentage of adults of different age groups in the UK who used the Internet everyday from 2003-2006.
+Summarize the information by selecting and reporting the main features and make comparisons where relevant.

 The graph and chart below give information about migration to the UK.
 The graph below shows how long immigrants in the years 2000- 2008 intended to stay in the UK, and the pie chart shows the reasons for migration in 2008.
 Summarize the information and make comparisons where relevant.

-The graph below shows the number of international graduates from UK universities in 2000 and 2015.
-Summarise the information by selecting and reporting the main features and make comparisons where relevant. jj 2
+The graph below shows the production levels of the main kinds of fuel (measured in tonnes) in the UK between 1981 and 2000.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The chart below shows the results of a recent survey into the causes of poor school attendance in the UK.
+The pie chart shows the proportion of different categories of families living in poverty in the UK in 2002.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 🚀 Prepare for IELTS writing section today!